Cultural Capital of Switzerland

 … and ears

 When your eyes have had their fill, there still remains plenty to listen to.
 The internationally renowned symphony orchestra, the chamber orchestra and the Schola Cantorum Basiliensis (an institute of the Musikakademie Basel) account for Basel’s reputation as a centre for classical music.
-But lovers of jazz, rock or pop will also find something to suit their taste at the many concert venues.
+But lovers of jazz, blues, rock or pop will also find something to suit their taste at the many concert venues.

 The Theater Basel, honored with numerous awards, consists of the three branches of performing arts opera, drama and dance.
 In 2018 it was named theater of the year in the "Theater heute" magazine critics' survey.
 Basel also has a thriving independent theatre scene.
 And finally, those who prefer the screen to the stage will find a film to suit their taste, whether it’s the latest blockbuster, art-house cinema, or a timeless classic.